02 - A Minimal Rust Kernel

 impossible to do anything wrong from the outside.
 This way, we would only

-code and can be sure that we don't violate
+need minimal amounts of unsafe code and can be sure that we don't violate

 memory safety.
 We will create